Documentation

 User Account Auto Provisioning

 One of the features of Single Sing-On is user account auto-provisioning.
-When a user authenticates via an IDP using SSO, the identity provider (IDP) can optionally provide additional information about the user logging into the service provider (Hornbill in our case).
-Information including first name, last name and e-mail address, but through configuration of the IDP and depending on what information is held in the customers directory service, any other information can also be provided.
+When a user authenticates via an IdP using Single Sign-On, the identity provider (IdP) can optionally provide additional information about the user logging into the service provider (Hornbill in our case).
+Information including first name, last name and e-mail address, but through configuration of the IdP and depending on what information is held in the customers directory service, any other information can also be provided.
 Hornbill has the ability to use this information, and the fact that the authentication is trusted and verified using a digital certificate, to subsequently create the required user account in Hornbill on first login.
 This can be a useful capability that can simplify the process of onboarding users onto the Hornbill platform.

-The Hornbill SSO implementation is an enterprise grade, sophisticated capability ensuring almost any SSO need can be met.
+The Hornbill Single Sign-On implementation is an enterprise grade capability ensuring almost any SSO need can be met.
 The implementation in Hornbill provides a seamless user experience to your Hornbill users once set up correctly, Hornbill SSO implementation is maintenance free, is very reliable and secure way of handling user authentications on Hornbill.

 In This Document